OscarDS/pymemdyn/manual/pymemdyn-manual.md

-If you are to set up a new system, it is a good idea to just run a few steps of each stage in the equilibration protocol just to test that the pdb file is read correctly and the membrane-insertion protocol works fine and the system can be minimized and does not “explode” during the equilibration protocol (i.e., detect if atom clashes and so on exist on your system).
+If you are to set up a new system, it is a good idea to just run a few steps of each stage in the equilibration protocol just to test that the pdb file is read correctly and the membrane-insertion protocol works fine and the system can be minimized and does not "explode" during the equilibration protocol (i.e., detect if atom clashes and so on exist on your system).

-To do this, use the –debug option, like:
+To do this, use the --debug option, like:

     pymemdyn -p gpcr.pdb -l lig --waters hoh --debug